 The University of Delaware Emergency Care Unit (UDECU) is comprised of nearly 50 dedicated student volunteers.
 These students advance through a rigorous training process to become nationally certified EMTs and obtain licences to practice as EMT-B’s in the State of Delaware.
 Many members obtain EMT-B certification prior joining and can have licences in other states.
-Through a regimented promotional process, our members strive to become an Officer-In-Charge (OIC).
+Through a regimented promotional process, our members strive to become a Cleared Technician.
 UDECU members come from a variety majors and diverse backgrounds.
 They have the opportunity to run for executive board positions while becoming operationally proficient in the field of EMS.

 The University of Delaware Emergency Care Unit (UDECU) is an award winning, student run volunteer organization, committed to excellence in its mission of providing professional emergency medical care to all persons on the University of Delaware Campus.
 In addition to serving the UD campus, UDECU responds to emergencies in the surrounding community of Newark when needed.

 Volunteering on an ambulance is a great experience.
 As a member of UDECU you’ll get the opportunity to serve the University and surrounding community to make a difference in the lives of others.
 You’ll learn valuable skills that will serve you well in life.

 - Meet New Friends

 Although Nursing and Pre-Med majors find UDECU is a great place to practice their patient assessment skills, all UD students are welcome, regardless of major.